kszewc/multiSMD/README.md

 These will start the SMD simulation.

-For visualisation purposes, the program generates a tcl script for VMD (_vmd_script.tcl_), which draw the bunch of vectors representing the directions of pulling.
+For visualisation purposes, the program generates a tcl script for VMD (_vmd_script.tcl_), which draw a set of vectors representing the directions of pulling.

 Analysing the output